Meitetsu Hiromi Line

 The Meitetsu Hiromi Line (名鉄広見線, Meitetsu Hiromi-sen) is a railway line in Japan operated by the private railway operator Meitetsu (Nagoya Railroad).
 It connects Inuyama Station in Inuyama, Aichi with Mitake Station in Mitake, Gifu.

+Services

+The Meitetsu Hiromi Line operates in two sections, with through passengers required to change trains and pass through a transfer gate at Shin Kani Station.